jmurphy2404/bookListingsAPI/README.md

 -Displays data including title, author, cover, and publication year
 #How to run
--react and react-dom dependancies included in JS file from CDN -ensure a fork of https://repl.it/@jmurphy2404/Goodreads-Server-Express#index.js is running
+-react and react-dom dependancies included in JS file from CDN -Ensure a fork of https://repl.it/@jmurphy2404/Goodreads-Server-Express#index.js is running -Above can be found at https://github.com/jmurphy2404/goodreadsAPIRunkit#readme